We use information saved using cookies to ensure maximum convenience in using our website.

 The following suggestions can help you identify the reason:

-• Make sure you are connected to the Internet.
+- Make sure you have a connection to Internet.

-2. The app does not find devices via Bluetooth.
+4 The application does not find devices via bluetooth.

 When you first launched the app, did you allow access to Bluetooth and location information?

-If not, allow access to Bluetooth and GPS location in the phone settings and restart the app.
+If not, include Bluetooth and location and restart the application.

 To begin with, do the INTRO TRAINING, to know the extent of your oxygenation.
 This workout is described on our channel on YouTube Q-LAC run.

-If you do not want to perform the INTRO training at the beginning, run it for a few seconds, save in memory by clicking "SAVE" – then all modes will be available.
+If you don't want perform at the beginning of training INTRO, run it for a few seconds, save to memory by clicking "SAVE" - then all modes will already be available.

 Primary placement is 1/3 of the height of the lateral head of the quadriceps.